Issues

 A Fair Wage for All Workers

 Low-wage jobs and the gender pay gap both undermine the well-being of women, their families, and their communities.
-Our patients deserve a fair living wage that allows them to afford health care, education, housing, childcare, transportation and other needs to care for themselves and their families and to shape their own futures.
+New Yorkers deserve a fair living wage that allows them to afford health care, education, housing, childcare, transportation and other needs to care for themselves and their families and to shape their own futures.
 PPGNY supports a fair living wage for all workers, removing the tipped sub-minimum wage, and equal pay for equal work.

 Criminal Justice Reform